AlexHarker/AHarker_Externals/descriptors/descriptors~/Notes.md

 * -- Descriptors --

+Fully Working:
+abs / peakamp / rms / energy / loudness / energy_ratio / lin_centroid
+Minor Improvements:
+rolloff / foote / log_centroid / log_spread / pitch / confidence / lin_brightness / log_brightness
+Bug fixes:
+noise_ratio / harmonic_ratio

 * Rolloff *now* has interpolation (so reports slightly lower) - N.B. it uses power (as Peeters / unlike flucoma default)
 * SFM *was* using power rather than amplitudes [now corrected]
 * Spectral crest *was* using power rather than amplitudes [now corrected]

 * Linear spread *was* squaring the raw value before the Hz adjustment (so not a useful value) [now corrected]
 * Higher spectral shapes (skewness + kurtosis) *were* wrong in early versions (lack of division by the overall amplitude sum) [now corrected]
-* Log higher spectral shapes *Were* still wrong in more recent versions [now corrected]
+* Log higher spectral shapes *were* still wrong in more recent versions [now corrected]

 * Pitch module *had* a significant issue where pitch reports as 0 when invalid / there is a precision effect [now corrected]
 * Pitch *now* reports as inf for no pitch (not zero) solving averaging and stats errors [now corrected]